Charter of E-Commerce & Digital Marketing Association

 6.7.
 Resolutions are adopted by a simple majority of votes of the Council members present, unless otherwise stated in this Charter.

 6.8.
-The Leadership Transition Meetings (see Chapter 7.5) requires an in-person meeting at which all Council members are present (no remote attendance) and a majority of Senior Members is also present as observers or advisors.
+The Leadership Transition Meetings (see Chapter 7.5) require an in-person meeting at which all Council members are present (no remote attendance) and a majority of Senior Members are also present as observers or advisors.

 6.9.
 Transferring the powers of a Council member to a third person or another Council member (including by proxy) is not allowed.